About Clare

 Beyond Private Practice

-I am passionate about empowering people and systems to heal, and I am exploring ways to open-source what I have learned—so that healing can be more widely accessible.
+I am passionate about empowering people and systems to heal, and I am exploring ways to open-source what I am learning, so that healing can be more widely accessible.

-Outside of my work, I love immersing myself in nature - especially the ocean, making music, and experimenting in the kitchen—especially when it comes to pairing wine and food!
+Outside of my work, I love immersing myself in nature — especially hiking and being in the ocean; playing and writing music and poetry; and experimenting in the kitchen, particularly when it comes to pairing wine and food!

 Want to know more about psychotherapy